gluip/DevGpt/README.md

 # DevGpt
-DevGpt is heavily inspired on Auto-GPT.
-This is however c# instead of python.
-Written by AI for AI
+DevGpt is a LLMS experiment in C#.
+Based on Auto-Gpt.